kylejones200/psis_4700_applied_ai/webslides/lecture2_Data-and-Models.md

 ## Cross Validation Intuition

-Models train multiple times.
+Models train multiple times
-Each fold tests performance.
+Each fold tests performance
 Averaging stabilizes estimates

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.